 It takes a lot to surprise me anymore….especially when it comes to homemade laundry solutions…but this one definitely did just that!
 After one wash it completely removed the stains!

 Here is the recipe that Karen W shared back on June 12, 2012!
-(Why oh why did I wait so long to try it??)
+(Why oh why did I wait so long to try it??).
+But before you try to remove any spots make sure to ALWAYS read washing instruction symbols on the tag!

 My One Good Thing is a laundry spot remover that I have found to be very good at getting out tough stains.
 It is one cup of water, one cup of ammonia, one cup of Era laundry detergent, and one cup of vinegar.
 Put these into a spray bottle and shake it up to mix, then use it on those tough stains.
 It has even got out set in stains.
 Just spray it on and rub it in or use a brush on it.
 I have used it for years!